cerb/cerb.github.io/_docs/developers/api/topics/responses.md

 By default, most responses include special **meta data** keys, which provide a list of the labels and data types for all of the available keys in the dictionary.
 You'll find these in the `_labels` and `_types` keys of a typical single dictionary response, and in the `results_meta` section of a multiple-dictionary response like search results.

 The `show_meta` option in a request URL determines whether this information is provided or not.
-The option is enabled by default, and disabling it (by setting it to `0`) can save bandwidth and CPU cycles for subsequent requests.
+The option is disabled by default to save bandwidth and CPU cycles for subsequent requests.
+You can enable it by setting it to `1`.

 The labels meta data is also useful for understanding what is stored in a particular key.
 In most cases the key names are intuitive (e.g. `ticket_latest_message_sender_first_name`), but custom fields are particularly cryptic.
 For example, the meta data could tell you that the key `custom_123` is a *date* custom field, with the label "Due date".
 With this information, you could use the key's value appropriately.